 A more recent meta-analysis by Julianne Holt-Lunstad and colleagues reviewed over 148 related studies on the topic.
 They came up with the conclusion that social relationships influence our risk for death in a way that’s comparable to smoking and alcohol consumption, and even more so than risk factors like physical inactivity and obesity.

-Bryan James from the Rush ALzheimer’s Disease Center in Chicago ran a lengthy study with his research team that followed over 1,100 seniors with dementia over the span of 12 years.
+Bryan James from the Rush Alzheimer’s Disease Center in Chicago ran a lengthy study with his research team that followed over 1,100 seniors with dementia over the span of 12 years.

-They studied participants’ social activity levels and their cognitive functioning over the entire 12-year period, and what they found is that people with frequent social interaction had 70% less cognitive decline that people who weren’t as social.
+They studied participants’ social activity levels and their cognitive functioning over the entire 12-year period, and what they found is that people with frequent social interaction had 70% less cognitive decline than people who weren’t as social.

 The stats around isolation and loneliness are alarming.
+Especially since so many older adults live alone.

 In a loneliness study, AARP surveyed adults aged 45 and older and found over 35% of older adults to be lonely.
 The report also found that loneliness is a key predictor of poor health, and lonely people are less likely to be involved in social events, which means the negative feedback loop continues.

-On top of that – according to UCSF and NCBI reports, more consequences of loneliness include a decline in your ability to perform activities of daily living and an increased chance for developing Alzheimer’s.
+On top of that – according to UCSF and NCBI reports, more consequences of loneliness include a decline in your ability to perform activities of daily living and an increased chance of developing Alzheimer’s.

 Just to give you a better understanding of the two topics and to help you with your self-awareness, two ways to look at isolation and loneliness are: